From time to time I have friends who become independent and ask questions about what they should learn as an independent.

 Drove around with that for a year or two.

-This does not mean you should not invest in yourself. yet everytime, ask yourself, is this a real investment or just a fancy way to show off.
+Investments This does not mean you should not invest in yourself. yet every time, ask yourself, is this a real investment or just a fancy way to show off.
 Do you really need that expensive car to score a job.
-And if you do, is that the jobs you want?
+And if you do, is that the job you want?

 I have no idea what the taxes are in your country, yet make sure you set the right % aside the moment you get your invoices paid.
 Yes aside means a separate account.
 Or if it’s VAT, you might pay that directly.
 I don’t like to prepay my country, yet I prefer this over not having the money around when I need to.